east-sussex-county-council/Escc.AzureDeployment/README.md

 Note that you can't run the script from the copy of `Escc.EastSussexGovUK.AzureDeployment` which exists inside your deployment repository, because the process involves switching to branches where those scripts are not available.

+### A shortcut

+You can make it easier to update your repository by creating a batch file somewhere in your path with the following line.
+Replace `<path to this repository>` and `<git base URL>` with the correct values for your environment.

+`@<path to this repository>\UpdateAll <git base URL>`

+You can then simply type `UpdateAll` in the root directory of your deployment repository.

 Deploy a new application
 ------------------------